Chetandasa/projects/Assignment_7/Readme2.txt

   > install few npm packages - npm install react-router-dom react-tab --save
   > install VS Code exrensions - simple code snippets , ES7 React/Redux... code snippets

-2. Run the application - npm start
+2. Run the application Go to your project link zomato-app and do = npm start
 3. what is Layout ?
 4. create Header.js file and explain (props.children)
 5. what is react component and how to decide when to create a component ?
 Divide the webpage into section